• Skip to primary navigation

 Place 3 tortillas on a microwave-safe plate.
 Take a sheet of paper towel that has been moistened with water and place it over the top.
 Microwave for 30 seconds.

 Microwaving corn tortillas makes them easier to work with.
-Make sure to only work with 3 tortillas at a time or else they will dry out and break.
+Make sure to only work with 3 tortillas at a time, or they will dry out and break.

 Street Corn Taquitos | Bottom Left of the Mitten